NemProject/nem-docs/pages/Guides/supernode-program/docs.en.md

 The NEM Supernode Program rewards high performance validators that participate in the consensus and security of the network, and provide high-speed data availability for applications on the NEM blockchain.
 NEM's native token XEM was 100% issued in the Genesis block; in lieu of block reward, 10,000,000 XEM have been set aside for the Supernode Program.

-Validators are rewarded daily for passing four rounds of tests.
-To complete the round node must pass the following tests:
+Reward eligibility is determined on a daily basis via four rounds of testing (one round every 6 hours).
+A participating node must pass all tests in a given day in order to be eligible for a share of that day's rewards.
+Each round of testing includes the following tests:

 **Chain Height**
 The chain height test checks that a node reports the correct height via the ``/chain/height API``.
 It retrieves a node’s height and compares it to the reference node’s height.
 This test passes if the node reports a height that is no more than four blocks behind the reference node’s height.